GregHilston/7kfans/README.md

 - Verify music files are in `data/MUSIC/` directory
 - Check your system audio settings and volume
 - Ensure OpenAL is working (test with other audio applications)

+#### Cursor Cannot Reach Screen Edges (Retina Displays)
+This is a known issue that has been fixed in this build.
+If you still experience cursor problems:
+- Ensure `vga_allow_highdpi = false` in your config.txt
+- Use windowed mode instead of fullscreen
+- Verify the source code includes the Retina display patches (modified mouse coordinate handling)

+#### Config File Parse Errors
+If you see "Error in config.txt at line X":
+- Ensure boolean values use `true` or `false` (not `0` or `1`)
+- Check that each line follows the format: `setting_name = value`
+- Verify there are no extra spaces or special characters

 ## What Gets Built